Tristan-BS/CK_OptionTestProgram/README.md

 # A Test Program in Java

-This Program tests some featurues wich could be useful in the future.
-It purpose is for cmd based programs to pass dynamically arguments
+This program tests some functions that could be useful in the future.
+Its purpose is to enable cmd-based programs to pass arguments dynamically

 ## Feautures
 * Options -> for arguments that are to be passed to the main